privatenumber/esbuild-loader/README.md

 > Behind the scenes: [`get-tsconfig`](https://github.com/privatenumber/get-tsconfig) is used to load the tsconfig, and to also resolve the `extends` property if it exists.

-You can also use the `tsconfigRaw` option to pass in a raw `tsconfig` object, but it will not resolve the `extends` property.
+The `tsconfigRaw` option can be used to pass in a raw `tsconfig` object, but it will not resolve the `extends` property.

 ##### Caveats